Omega97/omar_utils/README.md

 # omar_utils
-A library of useful methods of all kinds (basic file handling, tensors, GIFs, sets and much more)
+A library of useful methods of all kinds (generators, iterators, basic file handling, sets, tensors and much more)

 ## Features: